 Born on 8 February 1880, Franz Moritz Wilhelm Marc grew up in Munich, Germany.

 His father (Wilhelm) worked as a landscape painter.
 Consequently, his father encouraged the young Franz Marc to take up painting.
+Initially, Marc wanted to study theology like his brother, Paul.
+However, Marc entered an arts program at the University of Munich in 1899.

-In 1900 Marc began his studies at the Academy of Fine Arts in Munich.
-In 1903 (and again in 1907), Marc went to France.
+In 1900, Marc began his studies at the Academy of Fine Arts in Munich.
+In 1903 and again in 1907, Marc went to France.
 He mostly stayed in Paris, where he studied in museums and copied the various Old Master paintings on display.
-Franz Marc particularly admired the work of modern painters as well, most noticeably Van Gogh.
+Franz Marc also particularly admired the work of modern painters, most notably Van Gogh.
+The influence of Van Gogh’s post-impressionist color and expressive brushstrokes is apparent in Franz Marc’s later paintings.

 During his first visit to Paris in 1903, Marc studied modern and impressionist paintings for six months.
 During this time, he also met the French painter Jean Niestle.
 Famed for his animal paintings, Niestle was revolutionary.
 This meeting influenced the young Franz Marc, whose subjects quickly shifted to animal art.